uwegeercken/evaluator/README.md

 Library to construct logic to check values using flexible conditions and grouping using AND, OR, NOT or NOR.

 Checks can be added to groups, where the checks are connected using also AND, OR, NOT, NOR.
-Multiple groups can also be connected using AND, OR, NOT, NOR.
+Multiple groups can be connected to each other also using AND, OR, NOT, NOR.
 This way one can create complex logic easily.

 Groups and their checks are like a unit of tests or filters using the specified connection logic between the checks.
 And by connecting groups to each other the single group logic is combined to a more complex structure.